momentum-design/momentum-design/packages/@momentum-design/components/README.md

 ## Overview

-This package is WIP - there is no guarantee for consistency, stability till properly released.
+This package is Work In Progress - there is no guarantee for consistency, stability till properly released.
+There will be breaking changes coming up - it is not recommended to consume this package in this early stage.

 ## Steps to run this package